Dioscuri Centre for Chromatin Biology and Epigenomics

 Research Technician

 I joined the Dioscuri Centre for Chromatin Biology and Epigenomics in Fall 2019.
-I derive and maintain induced pluripotent stem cell lines from mammals (mouse, primates, and humans).
-I am still learning about their needs and moods.
-I am also responsible for the technical infrastructure in the lab.
+I derive and maintain induced pluripotent stem cell lines from mammals, run primary cultures, take care of lab animals and prepare NGS libraries.

 Ewelina Borsuk, MSc